taboca/telasocial-labs/pages/drupal-tagvisor-slides/content.md

 ## Postgresql installation

-You can download the source from [Postgresql site](Source http://www.postgresql.org/ftp/source/v9.1.4/).
+You can download the source from (Postgresql site)[http://www.postgresql.org/ftp/source/v9.1.4/].
 Then you are ready to build:

     apt-get install libreadline-dev
     ./configure